cosmos/cosmos-sdk/docs/architecture/adr-030-authz-module.md

 The concrete use cases which motivated this module include:
 - the desire to delegate the ability to vote on proposals to other accounts besides the account which one has delegated stake
-- "sub-keys" functionality which is a term used to describe the functionality provided by this  module together with the `fee_grant` module from [ADR 029](./adr-029-fee-grant-module.md) and the [group module](https://github.com/regen-network/cosmos-modules/tree/master/incubator/group).
+- "sub-keys" functionality, as originally proposed in [\#4480](https://github.com/cosmos/cosmos-sdk/issues/4480) which is a term used to describe the functionality provided by this module together with the `fee_grant` module from [ADR 029](./adr-029-fee-grant-module.md) and the [group module](https://github.com/regen-network/cosmos-modules/tree/master/incubator/group).

 The "sub-keys" functionality roughly refers to the ability for one account to grant some subset of its capabilities to